-All the candidates appearing for GATE 2021 Examination MUST comply strictly with the following Rules and Regulations:
+All the candidates appearing for GATE 2022 Examination MUST comply strictly with the following Rules and Regulations:

-- Candidates appearing for GATE 2021 examination MUST carry Admit Card and ORIGINAL valid photo-identity proof (which was used at the time of registration) inside the examination hall. - Scribble pad will be provided to the candidate in the examination hall by the invigilator.
+- •Candidates appearing for GATE 2022 examination MUST carry Admit Card and ORIGINAL valid photo-identity proof (which was used at the time of registration) inside the examination hall. - •Scribble pad will be provided to the candidate in the examination hall by the invigilator.
 The same should be used for all rough work.
 Candidates MUST write their name and registration number on the scribble pad before they start using it.
 The candidate can possess ONLY one scribble pad at any point of time.
 Before taking the second scribble pad, if required, the first scribble pad MUST be returned to the invigilator.
-Any scribble pad in the possession of the candidate MUST be returned to the invigilators after the end of the examination. - Carrying mobile phones (even in the switched-off mode), watches of any form and calculators inside the examination hall is strictly PROHIBITED. - Carrying of any electronic / communication devices, wallets, papers, loose sheets, pen/pencil box/pouch, and printed or hand-written textual materials, inside the examination hall is strictly PROHIBITED. - All means of communication (verbal or otherwise) among the candidates inside the examination hall are strictly PROHIBITED. - If any of the PROHIBITED acts or items listed above are detected during the examination, it will automatically lead to CANCELLATION of candidature.
-Results will NOT be declared for such candidates. - The Organising Institute / concerned Examination Centre will not take any kind of responsibility regarding safety and security of Mobile Phones / Electronic Devices / any kind of Valuables belonging to candidates. - Candidates MUST not tamper with the computer and the related hardware provided in the examination hall.
-Candidates found to have tampered with these will fully, will have their candidature cancelled summarily.
-In addition, appropriate legal action will be initiated against such candidates.
+Any scribble pad in the possession of the candidate MUST be returned to the invigilators after the end of the examination. - •Carrying mobile phones (even in the switched-off mode), watches of any form and calculators inside the examination hall is strictly PROHIBITED. - •Carrying of any electronic / communication devices, wallets, papers, loose sheets, pen/pencil box/pouch, and printed or hand-written textual materials, inside the examination hall is strictly PROHIBITED. - •All means of communication (verbal or otherwise) among the candidates inside the examination hall are strictly PROHIBITED. - •If any of the PROHIBITED acts or items listed above are detected during the examination, it will automatically lead to CANCELLATION of candidature.
+Results will NOT be declared for such candidates. - The Organising Institute 1 concerned Examination Centre will not take any kind responsibility regarding safetv and security Mobile Phones Electronic Devices / any kind of Valuables belonging to candidates. - •Candidates MUST not tamper with the computer and the related hardware provided in the examination hall.
+Candidates found to have tampered with these wilfully, will have their candidature cancelled summarily.
+In addition, appropriate legal action will be initiated against such candidates. - •If COVID-19 pandemic situation continues, the candidate MUST follow all the safety regulations at the examination premises as instructed by GATE committee in line with the Government guidelines.
+Failure to fulfil any of the specified norms will lead to the cancellation of candidature at any point of time.

-The candidature of candidates found using unfair means and not in line with the code and ethics of the GATE 2021 examination will be CANCELLED.
+The candidature of candidates found using unfair means and not in line with the code and ethics of the GATE 2022 examination will be CANCELLED.
 Their examination will not be evaluated, even if they may have been allowed to complete their examination.
 In addition, appropriate legal action may be initiated against all such candidates.